MicrosoftDocs/appcenter-docs/docs/distribution/codepush/index.md

 ---

 # CodePush
 CodePush is an App Center cloud service that enables Apache Cordova and React Native developers to deploy mobile app updates directly to their users’ devices.
-It works by acting as a central repository that developers can publish certain updates to (e.g. JS, HTML, CSS and image changes), and that apps can query for updates from (using the provided client SDKs).
-This allows you to have a more deterministic and direct engagement model with your end-users, while addressing bugs and/or adding small features that don’t require you to rebuild a binary and/or redistribute it through any public app stores.
+It works by acting as a central repository that developers can publish certain updates to (for example, JS, HTML, CSS and image changes), and apps can query for updates from (using the provided client SDKs).
+This allows you to have a more deterministic and direct engagement model with your end users while addressing bugs, adding small features that don’t require you to rebuild a binary, or redistributing it through any public app stores.
 All React Native apps created on App Center are CodePush enabled by default; to start using CodePush you simply need to follow the following steps.

 > [!NOTE]
 > For Android devices, CodePush will only work on TLS 1.2 compatible devices